 A: Yes, that is a key part of the Habitat program, which we call “sweat equity.”
 Homeowners work alongside Habitat staff and volunteers in the construction of their own homes and those of their neighbors.
-Homeowners must satisfy the requirement of 300 or 500 hours of “sweat equity.”
+Homeowners must satisfy the requirement of a minimum of 400 hours of “sweat equity.”

 Q: Can I start my required “sweat equity” hours whenever I want?

 A: A homeowner can only begin their sweat equity hours once accepted into the Habitat program.
 However, you can volunteer with Habitat before completing the home application process to get a feel for the program.

 Q: Can I select the location and size of my house?

 A: Habitat can only build homes where Habitat lots are available.
 Habitat only builds 3 & 4 bedroom homes and will assign your family the appropriate size house.
 For example: a single parent with 2 children will be assigned to a 3 bedroom home.

 Q: Who do I need to include on my application?